awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

 **To update a maintenance window \(AWS CLI\)**

-1. Open the AWS CLI and run the following command to update a target to include a name and a description:
+1. Open the AWS CLI and run the following command to update a target to include a name and a description\.

 ------
 #### [ Linux & macOS ]